• Skip to primary navigation

 Q: What if my CMV is higher?

-Fig 2: For CMVs up to 270 V, the Analog Devices LT6375 difference amplifier is a possible solution.
+Figure 2: For CMVs up to 270 V, the Analog Devices LT6375 difference amplifier is a possible solution.
 (Image: Analog Devices)

 Q: Undoubtedly, there are many important parameters to check when selecting an amplifier for this function.
 Rather than go through all of them in detail, can you cite a few and identify a few key specifications?

-CMRRs range typically ranges from 60 dB to as high as 120 dB.
+CMRRs range typically range from 60 dB to as high as 120 dB.
 It is not constant over the amplifier bandwidth and generally declines as frequency increases.
 Thus, a specified CMRR may be adequate for low-frequency measurements up to several kHz but inadequate for looking at changes on the order of hundreds of kHz or higher.
 There, the CMRR is specified versus frequency on datasheets.

 Other important specifications include gain error, gain drift, and offset voltage, all of which are called out by the device vendor.